 Images are one of the most important parts of any online store.
-However, there are so many different WooCommerce product image size types used in WooCommerce, that it’s not always easy to figure out where you can change them to suit your specific needs.
+However, there are so many different WooCommerce product image size types used in WooCommerce, it’s not always easy to figure out where you can change them.

 The plugins mentioned in this guide: